 The central bank sees the exponential growth in numbers as an opportunity for the banking and finance sector to seize the hype and cater to the growing desire for digital payment solutions.

 Case on point, Rizal Commercial Banking Corporation’s (RCBC) President and CEO Eugene Sering Acevedo stated in an interview with the Oxford business group that RCBC’s mobile app users increased by 10% between mid-March and mid-May alone.
 This change causes RCBC to consider closing some underutilized branches while investing more in its digital services.
-He also added that the bank’s management is highly focusing on digital targets and key result areas.
+He also added that the bank’s management is highly focusing on digital & innovation targets and key result areas.

 The PwC highlights the significance of keeping the bond between the banks and its stakeholders, especially the clients, warm during this time of economic crisis.